l60nissan/USGS-Test-1/README.md

 * `run_marlprairie.R` Run full workflow to process Marl Prairie

 ## Steps to Process Species Model Output
+The following steps describe steps to post-process JEM model output.
+For instructions on how to run individual JEM models please see: https://jem.gov/Modeling

-* Download repository - this download will include processing scripts as well as empty directory folders necessary to run the workflow
+1. Download repository - this download will include processing scripts, GIS files, and empty directory folders necessary to run the workflow
+2. Change working directory to this `restoration_runs` directory.
+This will ensure all file file paths are relative to this repository.
-* Place model output in the associated species sub folder within the `Data` folder
+2. Place output from each JEM species model in the associated species sub folder within the `Data` folder
-* Execute the `run` file for the target species model.
-For example, run `run_alligator.R` to process alligator model output
+3. Execute the `run` file for the target species model.
+For example, execute `run_alligator.R` to process alligator model output
-* Find processed model output in the associated species sub folder within the `Output` folder
+4. Find processed model output in the associated species sub folder within the `Output` folder

 ## Disclaimer